kevinjohna6/flamegraph/README.md

 ```
 USAGE:
-    cargo-flamegraph flamegraph [FLAGS] [OPTIONS] [trailing-arguments]...
+    cargo-flamegraph [OPTIONS] [-- <TRAILING_ARGUMENTS>...]

-FLAGS:
-        --deterministic          Colors are selected such that the color of a function does not change between runs
-        --dev                    Build with the dev profile
-        --flamechart             Produce a flame chart (sort by time, do not merge stacks)
-    -h, --help                   Prints help information
-    -i, --inverted               Plot the flame graph up-side-down
-        --no-default-features    Disable default features
-        --open                   Open the output .svg file with default program
-        --reverse                Generate stack-reversed flame graph
-        --root                   Run with root privileges (using `sudo`)
-        --no-inline              Disable inlining for perf script because of performance issues
-    -V, --version                Prints version information
-    -v, --verbose                Print extra output to help debug problems
+ARGS:
+    <TRAILING_ARGUMENTS>...
+Trailing arguments passed to the binary being profiled

 OPTIONS:
-        --bench <bench>                    Benchmark to run
-    -b, --bin <bin>                        Binary to run
-    -c, --cmd <custom-cmd>                 Custom command for invoking perf/dtrace
-        --example <example>                Example to run
-    -f, --features <features>              Build features to enable
-    -F, --freq <frequency>                 Sampling frequency
-        --image-width <image-width>        Image width in pixels
-        --manifest-path <manifest-path>    Path to Cargo.toml
-        --min-width <FLOAT>                Omit functions smaller than <FLOAT> pixels [default: 0.01]
-        --notes <STRING>                   Set embedded notes in SVG
-    -o, --output <output>                  Output file, flamegraph.svg if not present
-    -p, --package <package>                package with the binary to run
-        --palette <palette>                Color palette [possible values: hot, mem, io, red, green, blue, aqua, yellow,
-                                           purple, orange, wakeup, java, perl, js, rust]
-        --skip-after <skip-after>
-        --test <test>                      Test binary to run (currently profiles the test harness and all tests in the
-                                           binary)
-        --unit-test <unit-test>            Crate target to unit test, <unit-test> may be omitted if crate only has one
-                                           target (currently profiles the test harness and all tests in the binary; test
-                                           selection can be passed as trailing arguments after `--` as separator)

-ARGS:
-    <trailing-arguments>...
-Trailing arguments are passed to the binary being profiled
+    -b, --bin <BIN>
+            Binary to run

+        --bench <BENCH>
+            Benchmark to run

+    -c, --cmd <CUSTOM_CMD>
+            Custom command for invoking perf/dtrace

+        --deterministic
+            Colors are selected such that the color of a function does not change between runs

+        --example <EXAMPLE>
+            Example to run

+    -f, --features <FEATURES>
+            Build features to enable

+    -F, --freq <FREQUENCY>
+            Sampling frequency

+        --flamechart
+            Produce a flame chart (sort by time, do not merge stacks)

+    -h, --help
+            Print help information

+    -i, --inverted
+            Plot the flame graph up-side-down

+        --image-width <IMAGE_WIDTH>
+            Image width in pixels

+        --manifest-path <MANIFEST_PATH>
+            Path to Cargo.toml

+        --min-width <FLOAT>
+            Omit functions smaller than <FLOAT> pixels [default: 0.01]

+        --no-default-features
+            Disable default features

+        --no-inline
+            Disable inlining for perf script because of performance issues

+        --notes <STRING>
+            Set embedded notes in SVG

+    -o, --output <OUTPUT>
+            Output file [default: flamegraph.svg]

+        --open
+            Open the output .svg file with default program

+    -p, --package <PACKAGE>
+            package with the binary to run

+        --palette <PALETTE>
+            Color palette [possible values: hot, mem, io, red, green, blue, aqua, yellow, purple,
+            orange, wakeup, java, perl, js, rust]

+        --profile <PROFILE>
+            Cargo profile to build with.
+Cargo has 4 built-in profiles: dev, release, test, and
+            bench

+        --reverse
+            Generate stack-reversed flame graph

+        --root
+            Run with root privileges (using `sudo`)

+        --skip-after <SKIP_AFTER>

+        --test <TEST>
+            Test binary to run (currently profiles the test harness and all tests in the binary)

+        --unit-test <UNIT_TEST>
+            Crate target to unit test, <unit-test> may be omitted if crate only has one target
+            (currently profiles the test harness and all tests in the binary; test selection can be
+            passed as trailing arguments after `--` as separator)

+    -v, --verbose
+            Print extra output to help debug problems

+    -V, --version
+            Print version information
 ```

 Then open the resulting `flamegraph.svg` with a browser, because most image